+This post contains affiliate links.
 I love Key limes, also known as the Mexican lime or West Indian lime, as you may know if you’ve perused this blog.
-After about 20 years, my beloved Key lime tree needed to be replaced.
+After about 20 years, my beloved Key lime tree needed replacing.
 It produced so much beautiful fruit through the years, I was sad to see it go.
 You never know what you will get in a new fruit tree.
 Well, the new tree we planted more than 3 years ago has yet to disappoint.
 Last season was a bumper crop of the juicy, yellow delicacy.
 This season promised to be also but hopefully this year the tree will survive Hurricane Irma.
 When we returned from evacuating to Pensacola for the storm it was leaning, badly.
 Hubby has propped it up, staked it and we are babying it.
 Keeping an eye on it, closely.

 That wasn’t the only damage when we returned home.
 We have a pool cage and, from what we are told, it was a tornado that took it out.
 It is literally hanging by a thread.
 Thankfully, no damage to our home.
 But so many have been devastated throughout the state of Florida and the Caribbean.
 So some blogger friends and I are joining forces to bring awareness and offer links to organizations that will help with Hurricane Irma recovery.
 You can find those links at the bottom of this post.
 Even now, there are so many without.
 Without power, shelter, food and more.
 Many, especially in the Florida Keys lost absolutely everything.